 How do you make the rolls?

-For the next step of making these gluten free, dairy free cinnamon rolls I highly recommend investing in some non-stick reusable liner.
+For the next step of making these healthy cinnamon rolls I highly recommend investing in some non-stick reusable liner.
 An alternative would be using cling film but I am trying to reduce single use plastics which means not using it any more.

 Place the dough on the liner and, either using a rolling pin, or your hands, roll or press the dough out to a rectangle that is approx. 27cm x 25cm.